GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_ISM.md

 #### 7.1.1 European-level SOPs

 For each European-level GDI SOP, only one SOP document is produced which all GDI partners/nodes are expected to follow.
-The need for a new European-level GDI SOP is first identified by one or more GDI project partners who will then prepare a proposal, making use of the GitHub repository "[New SOP Request](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/new/choose)" GH issue.
+The need for a new European-level GDI SOP is first identified by one or more GDI project partners who will then prepare a proposal, making use of the GitHub repository "[New SOP Request](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/new/choose)" GH issue template.
 The proposal should include the purpose and scope of the SOP and a justification for its need.
 Once the proposal for a new European-level GDI SOP is approved by the OC/SDPC, then work can begin on creating the new SOP following the Steps below (Figure 1).
 For more in detail information, refer to this "[Context Diagram.](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/blob/dev/sops/european-level/GDI-SOP0007_SOP-template-creation.md#7-summary-or-context-diagram)"

 **Steps:**